microsoft/nodejs-guidelines/README.md

 2. `http-server .` to start a basic fileserver from any directory.

-## Customizing your Windows development environment
+## Configuring your Windows development environment
 ### Command line console and other useful tools
 One of the painpoints we hear from users is that the command line console in Windows could use some work.
 We hear ya, and we're [working on it](https://wpdev.uservoice.com/forums/266908).
 In the meantime, we want to enable you to have the best experience possible.
 So here are some links to recommended tools to complement your existing experience.
 * **cmd:** cmd has had some improvements in Windows 10, so be sure to check it out if you abandoned ship in the past :smiley:.
 When you're working with Node.js, chances are you'll be spending a bit more time in the console, so it's well worth brushing up on your [CLI commands](http://lifehacker.com/5633909/who-needs-a-mouse-learn-to-use-the-command-line-for-almost-anything).